 Tarren Bragdon is president and chief executive officer of the Foundation for Government Accountability, which he founded in 2011.
-In just four years FGA has grown to one of the top five biggest state-based think tanks in the country with $4 million in revenue and fourteen staff.
+In just six years FGA has grown to one of the biggest state-based think tanks in the country with almost $6 million in revenue and sixteen staff.

 Tarren is a nationally recognized expert on health reform issues.
 He has testified before committees of the U.S. Senate and House; state legislative committees in Alabama, Connecticut, Florida, Georgia, Illinois, Maine, Ohio, and New York; numerous national conferences; and the American Swiss Foundation in Switzerland.
 His work has been featured on Fox News’ Sean Hannity show, National Public Television’s NOW, in Wall Street Journal editorials and op-eds, and in the New York Post, Boston Globe, New York Times and on National Public Radio.
 His research has been published with The Heritage Foundation and The Manhattan Institute.

 From 2008 to early 2011, Tarren was CEO of The Maine Heritage Policy Center, a free market think tank based in Portland, Maine.
 In September 2010, he received the Thomas Roe Award, given annually by the State Policy Network to the individual with the greatest impact on the nation’s free market movement.

 From 1996 through 2000, Tarren served in the Maine House of Representatives.
 Elected at the age of 21, Tarren remains the youngest person ever elected to the Maine Legislature.